-Last year, as I realised that I was stuck on St. Pancras International for some hours I was not worrying too much.
+Last year, as I realized that I was stuck on St. Pancras International for some hours, I was not worrying too much.
 St. Pancras is located near King’s Cross Station.
-As a Harry Potter fan I wanted to use the occasion to look for the Platform 9 3/4, which I found by the way (>>>).
-But it also turned out that St. Pancras is quite nice place to walk around, too.
+As a Harry Potter fan, I wanted to use the occasion to look for the Platform 9 3/4, which I found by the way (>>>).
+But it also turned out that St. Pancras is quite a beautiful place to walk around, too.

 St. Pancras International is a huge London railway station hosting Euro Star trains (trains on the first floor, the entrance at the ground level), Thameslink connections (underground) and high-speed trains (ground level).
 It is located near the Kings Cross station (practically across the street).

 The station was generously refurbished a couple of years ago to accommodate the Euro Star trains.
 It is a combination of modern solutions and Victorian architecture.
 A huge and splendid building, the Victorian style is neighboring the station at its front.
 It is considered an integral part of the station.
 It is a hotel (St. Pancras Renaissance London Hotel, formerly Midland Grand Hotel), in short, called ‘the chambers’ as for some time the building was turned into railway offices.